ask-1710/complaint_reg_v2/README.md

 Welcome to Criminal Investigation and Complaint Tracking using Blockchain

-This project is developed by Aarthi Suresh Kumar and Anirudh TN, final year students of SSN College of Engineering and submitted as their final year project.
+This project is developed and submitted by Aarthi Suresh Kumar and Anirudh TN, final year students at SSN College of Engineering, as their final year project.

-The project aims to revolutionalize complaint evidence management and sharing ensuring high levels of security and reliability using blockchain.
+It aims to revolutionalize complaint evidence management and sharing by ensuring high levels of security and reliability using blockchain.

-It is developed in Internet Computer Blockchain and the canisters/smart contracts are coded in motoko, language developed for building smart contracts in internet computer by Dfinity.
+This project runs on Internet Computer Blockchain and the canisters/smart contracts are developed in Motoko, frontend is developed using React.

 Link referred while working on the project: